josemcunha/airbnb-lisbon-project/README.md

 The analysis was done exclusively with R.

-Main conclusions can be found in my Medium account.
+Main conclusions can be found on my Medium account.